Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 It is understandable, however, that a homeowner wouldn’t want to have a colony of bats in their home.
 The colony can cause damage, and their guano can potentially be dangerous.

 Bat guano carries diseases that over time can be released into the air and cause respiratory issues.
-If you see that you do have a bat infestation, be sure to call us at Central Plains Bat Removal so that we may help.
+If you see that you do have a bat infestation, be sure to call us at CP Bat Mitigation so that we may help.

-Central Plains Bat Removal is here to remove bats safely and humanely from your home, church, or business.
+CP Bat Mitigation is here to remove bats safely and humanely from your home, church, or business.
 We can relocate them and then block entrances so that bat colonies don’t return.

 One of our goals as a company is to work to solve your problem right the first time and work with integrity.